openstack/openstack-ansible/doc/source/developer-docs/extending.rst

 Using these extension points, deployers can provide a more 'opinionated' installation of OpenStack that may include their own software.

-Including openstack-ansible in your project
+Including OpenStack-Ansible in your project
 -------------------------------------------

 Including the openstack-ansible repository within another project can be